Programs and Descriptions

 Medical Day Care is a structured group program that provides health, social, and related support services to functionally disabled adults, age 16 and older.

-Hopkins ElderPlus is a voluntary health program designed to provide and coordinate all needed preventive, primary, acute and long-term care services so that older individuals can continue living in the community
+Hopkins ElderPlus is a voluntary health program designed to provide and coordinate all needed preventive, primary, acute and long-term care services so that older individuals can continue living in the community.

 This waiver targets medically fragile individuals including technology dependent individuals who, before the age of 22, would otherwise be hospitalized and are certified as needing hospital or nursing home level of care.
-Through the waiver, services are provided to enable medically fragile children to live and be cared for at home rather than in a hospital.
-Model Waiver services includes case management, private duty nursing, shift home health aide assistance, physician participation in the Plan of Care development, and durable medical equipment and supplies.

 The EID Program provides Medical Assistance to working Marylanders with disabilities who meet the program’s eligibility criteria.